NoumenaDigital/npl-cli/docs/runtime/tools/build-tools/cli.md

 The NPL CLI supports the use of service accounts for authentication and authorization when interacting with NOUMENA Cloud.
 Service accounts are special accounts that belong to your application or a virtual machine (VM), instead of to an individual end user.
-They are used for machine-to-machine authenticate and authorization.
+They are used for machine-to-machine communication.

 To create a secret key for a service account, login to your NOUMENA Cloud account, navigate to the "Settings" page of _you tenant_.
 You will find the "Service Accounts" section where you can generate a secret key.
 Note that this option is